SaoYan/GenerativeSkinLesion/README.md

 Be careful to use the code!

-This may not be full implementation of progressive GANs, and we haven't run the code on that same dataset as the original paper.
+* This may not be full implementation of progressive GANs, and we haven't run the code on that same dataset as the original paper.
+* Unsolved issue: the training fails when using PyTorch 1.0.
+I'm still not sure what difference between 1.0 and 0.4 causes this issue...

 ***

 ## Dependences
-* PyTorch (>=0.4.1) with torchvision
+* PyTorch 0.4 with torchvision
 * [tensorboardX](https://github.com/lanpa/tensorboardX)
 * [Pillow](https://github.com/python-pillow/Pillow)